brandontriplett/TCSPC_LabVIEW/README.md

 * **All of the above, highly-automated.**

 ### Short explanation of my contribution to this project — Brandon Triplett
-During the early years of my PhD, this setup was largely sitting idle.
+During the first years of my PhD, this setup was largely sitting idle.
 The students who had started the project had graduated, and because it lacked documentation, much of the custom code and hardware had become difficult for the group to use effectively.
 In 2024, while other group members began to build new setup on another table, I decided to ownership of this setup to revitalize and expand its capabilities.

-I rebuilt most of the LabVIEW codebase from the ground up, upgraded legacy hardware, migrated everything from 32-bit to 64-bit (future-proofing), restructured the optical path, and most of all made it very user-friendly and highly automated.
+I rebuilt most of the LabVIEW codebase from the ground up, upgraded hardware, migrated everything from 32-bit to 64-bit, restructured the optical path, and made it user-friendly and highly automated.
 I documented a lot of this in my manual (which is linked above).
-My goal was maximizing data collection efficiency through automation, and now, almost every type of measurement can be taken, saved (with all necessary metadata needed for processing), and analyzed with a few mouse clicks.
-The setup is now the primary workhorse for the group.
+My goal was maximizing data collection efficiency through automation.

 <div align="center">
   <img src="https://github.com/user-attachments/assets/21c0a00f-1d0a-440d-8261-b892cc2381be" width="500">